USS Geneva: Operation Crossroads

 The attack transport returned to Pearl Harbor 2 March for training in the Hawaiian area until she departed 17 May to serve in Operation Crossroads, a joint atomic bomb experiment of the Army and Navy in the Marshall Islands at Bikini Atoll.
 More than 200 ships, 150 aircraft, and some 42,000 men were involved in this vast experiment directed by Vice Admiral William H. P. Blandy.
-Seventy-five target ships - American, German, and Japanese - were moored in the target area.
+Seventy-five target ships – American, German, and Japanese – were moored in the target area.

 Geneva arrived off Bikini on 30 May 1946 and rode at anchor for a month.
 Her crew then transferred to USS Appling (APA-58) since Geneva was to be one of the target ships in "Test Able" on the morning of 1 July 1946 when the fourth atomic bomb to be exploded and the first ever detonated over water was to be dropped from a B-29.
 The attack transport survived the explosion and the huge column of water and steam that rose to 35000 ft and formed a mushroom-shaped cloud.

 Geneva was declared free of radioactivity the following day.
-She also survived `'Test Baker" 25 July.
-That morning at 0835 an atomic bomb suspended below LSM-60 was exploded - the first to be detonated under water.
+She also survived "Test Baker" 25 July.
+That morning at 0835 an atomic bomb suspended below LSM-60 was exploded – the first to be detonated under water.
 Geneva was in normal operation 4 days after that explosion, steaming to Kwajalein 25 August, then proceeding via Hawaii to San Francisco, where she arrived 5 November.

 Decommissioning and fate

 Geneva departed San Francisco on 4 December, touched San Diego and transited the Panama Canal for Norfolk, Virginia, where she arrived on the 27th.
 She was decommissioned at Norfolk 23 January 1947, and her name was struck from the Navy List on 25 February.
-She was returned to the Maritime Commission on 2 April and joined the National Defense Reserve Fleet at James River, Virginia.
+She was returned to the United States Maritime Commission on 2 April and joined the National Defense Reserve Fleet at James River, Virginia.

 Geneva was transferred to Wilmington, North Carolina, in July 1955 and sold for scrap by the Maritime Administration on 2 November 1966.